aliraza0321/Mediflow-system/frontend/README.md

-React frontend code will be placed here.
+İ will be placing React frontend code here.